postgres-ai/docs/src/pages/privacy.md

 ---
-title: Privacy policy
+title: Privacy Policy
 ---

 Terms of Service: https://postgres.ai/tos/

 # Privacy policy

-*Last Updated: February 25, 2021*
+*Last Updated: May 27, 2021*

-This Personal Data Processing and Protection Policy (the “Policy” or “privacy statement”) is adopted and in effect in Nombox LLC d.b.a.
+This Privacy Policy (this “Policy”) is adopted by Nombox LLC d.b.a.
 Postgres.ai located at 1148 Carlos Privada, Mountain View, CA 94040, USA ("Postgres.ai" or "we").

 Postgres.ai has the utmost respect for your privacy, and thus, we want to give you the best possible experience while you are using our website.
-Hence, please take your time to review our privacy policy that applies to our website.
-By continuing to use our website and our services, it will be noted that you have read, understood and agreed to the data practices described below.
+Hence, please take your time to review this Policy.
+Your continued use of our website and our services will consitute your representation that you have read, understood and agreed to this Policy.

-Postgres.ai will not disclose or sell your personal information, without your consent, to third parties who are not affiliated with Postgres.ai.
-However, in the privacy statement below, there are certain exemptions for which we will give further explanations.
+Postgres.ai will not disclose or sell your personal information, without your consent, to third parties who are not affiliated with Postgres.ai except as otherwise provided below in this Policy.

 We believe that you have the right to know what kind and how information may be collected by this website.
 Moreover, you ought to know how this information may be used, disclosed, and the amount of protection we instill upon your privacy.

-The following Privacy Policy relates to our customers, users who have visited our website and inquired about or bought our services, as well as those who have visited and used the Postgres.ai website (https://postgres.ai/) without purchasing our services.
+This Policy applies to our customers and users who have visited our website and inquired about or bought our services, as well as those who have visited and used the Postgres.ai website (https://postgres.ai/) without purchasing our services.

 ## INFORMATION WE COLLECT
 - **Your personal details** – name, address, phone number, email address when you submit web forms on our website, including opportunities to sign up for and agree to receive email communications from us.
-We also may ask you to submit such personal information if you choose to use interactive features of our website, including participation in surveys, contests, promotions, sweepstakes, requesting customer support, you register for or attend an event sponsored by Postgres.ai or otherwise communicating with us.
+We also may ask you to submit such personal information if you choose to use interactive features of our website, including participation in surveys, contests, promotions, sweepstakes, requesting customer support, registration for attendance at an event sponsored by Postgres.ai or otherwise communicating with us.
 - **Log Files** – certain information including but is not limited to Internet Protocol (IP) addresses, system configuration information, URLs of referring pages, and locale and language preferences when you visit and interact with most websites and services delivered via the Internet, when you visit our website and interactive areas offered by it.
-- **Cookies and Other Tracking Technologies** – we may use cookies provide you with a user-friendly interface, features and general access to our website.
+- **Cookies and Other Tracking Technologies** – we may use cookies to provide you with a user-friendly interface, features and general access to our website.
 You can control how our website use cookies by configuring your browser's privacy settings (please refer to your browser's help function to learn more about cookie controls).
 Note that if you disable cookies entirely, our website may not function properly.
 Third parties may use the data collected by the cookies.
 The purpose of the use of cookies on our website is site improvement, as well as the analysis of our customer-provider relationships and marketing intentions.
 For more information about the cookies Postgres.ai uses, please see our Cookie Policy.
 - **Interactive Areas** – publicly accessible blogs, chats, community forums, comments sections, discussion forums, or other interactive features (“Interactive Areas”).
 If you choose to participate in any of these Interactive Areas, please be aware that that any information that you post in an Interactive Area might be read, collected, and used by others who access it.
 If you wish to remove your personal information from any of our Interactive Areas, please contact us at: privacy@postgres.ai.

 ## HOW WE USE INFORMATION WE COLLECT
 Postgres.ai only processes personal information in a way that is compatible with and relevant for the purpose for which it was collected or authorized.
-As a general matter, for all categories of data we collect except Resolver User data, we may use the information we collect to:
+As a general matter, for all categories of data we collect, we may use the information we collect to:

 - provide, operate, maintain, improve, and promote our website and services;
 - enable you to access and use our website and services;